Approved Non-CS Technical Electives

 Important Notes:

-• Courses used as part of your core major requirements cannot be used again later as a technical elective.
+• Courses used as part of your core major requirements cannot be double count as a technical elective.

 • All technical elective courses must be upper division (300-level and above).
 Lower division coursework will not be approved for technical elective credit.